jtopnani/Unicorn-Companies/README.md

       (b) A multi row card was used to show top 3 industries by valuation.

       (c) A multi row card was used to show top 3 industries by funding

+- Step 11: Third page consists of a filled map along with a multi row card to show company names and a slicer to select a particular investor.